godmar02/Bluemix-CodingComp/README.md

-# Getting ready for a Bluemix Coding Competition
+# Getting ready for the Bluemix Coding Competition

-Here is a list of material that we found particularly useful to get participants up and running quickly.
+Below we have collated a list of material that we hope participants will find useful to get up and running quickly.

 ## Sign up for Bluemix